Generalized geometric commutator theory and quantum geometric bracket and its uses: Generalized geometric commutator and geomutator

-Note that the operator for commutator can be any mathematical form to be appeared for the calculation, such as a function, vector, differential operator, partial differential operator, even a number in a number field, and so on, it can be arbitrarily chosen according to our needs.
+Let $a$ and $b$ be any two operators, their commutator is formally defined by \cite{12,13,14,21} ${\displaystyle [a,b]_{cr}=ab-ba.}$ Note that the operator for commutator can be any mathematical form to be appeared for the calculation, such as a function, vector, differential operator, partial differential operator, even a number in a number field, and so on, it can be arbitrarily chosen according to our needs.

 In linear algebra, if two endomorphisms of a space are represented by commuting matrices in terms of one basis, then they are so represented in terms of every basis.
 By using the commutator as a Lie bracket, every associative algebra can be turned into a Lie algebra.